spsea92/linear-regression/linear_regression_model.md

-Building a Linear Regression Model to Predict Song’s Valence (Not finished)
+Building a Linear Regression Model to Predict Song’s Valence (In-Progress)
 ================
 Srey Sea
-6/28/2020
+6/29/2020

 In this project, I will create a linear regression model to predict a song’s valence.
 Caution–the model obtained may or not be a good model for this prediction.
 The data is provided by Spotify and a Python script was created and used to collect the data in a .csv file.

-## Parameters Selection
+## Variables Selection

-First, parameters, or the independent variables, need to be chosen to be used in the model.
+First, the parameters, or the independent variables, need to be chosen.

 Loading the songs dataset.